 In order to help prospective students navigate the admissions process, the Communication Leadership team holds multiple information sessions, both in person and online, in the lead up to the February 1st deadline.
 If you have a question about the program, you can view our recorded live-stream sessions in full here, or browse the video answers by topic below:

-[Q] What are the elements of a stand-out application? (to Director Hanson Hosein) [Q] What makes an application to the Comm Lead program stand out from the rest? (to Associate Director Anita Verna Crofts) How many people are accepted into the cohort, and what is the typical timeline after the application deadline to notify applicants whether they were accepted or not?
+[Q] What are the elements of a stand-out application? (to Director Hanson Hosein) [Q] What makes an application to the Comm Lead program stand out from the rest? (to Associate Director Anita Verna Crofts) [Q] How many people apply?
+How many students are accepted into each cohort?
+How many people are accepted into the cohort, and what is the typical timeline after the application deadline to notify applicants whether they were accepted or not?
 [Q] How long should the personal statement be?
 [Q] How should I highlight my professional portfolio in my application?
 [Q] Should applicants submit any portfolio materials in the resume/CV section of the application?
 [Q] Is it alright to include hyperlinks to articles or recognition in the resume?
 Or is there some other preferred way of conveying that?

 APPLYING TO THE PROGRAM